 Small, relatively permanent statistical subdivisions of a county or equivalent entity that are updated by local participants prior to each decennial census as part of the Census Bureau's Participant Statistical Areas Program.
-The primary purpose of census tracts is to provide a stable set of geographic units for the presentation of statistical data."
+The primary purpose of census tracts is to provide a stable set of geographic units for the presentation of statistical data.
+Census tracts generally have a population size between 1,200 and 8,000 people.